Drincann/tiny-text-crdt/README.md

-# text CRDT for real-time collaborative editing
+# Text CRDT for real-time collaborative editing

 This repository contains a simple implementation of a text CRDT (Conflict-Free Replicated Data Type) designed for real-time collaborative editing.